 This is an important session, because it sets the tone for your whole season.
 Students learn about practice schedules, event and race opportunities, what’s expected of them, and set their goals and objectives for the season.
 Here’s an outline for day one:

 Participant Release Form: Be sure to get a completed and signed Participant Release Form from each student; make note of students with special medical conditions prior to participation in practices

-Attendance: Fill out an Attendance Sheet at all practices and enter the information into STRIDES once a week or once every two weeks.
-This is important because Young Runners receive incentives based on attendance
+Throughout the season Attendance: Record attendance at all practices and enter the information into STRIDES once a week or once every two weeks.
+This is important because Young Runners receive incentives based on attendance.

-Keeping Track: Tracking mileage and time is required throughout the season so that your Young Runners can receive appropriate distance patches and accomplishment-based team trophies
+Distance Logs: Entering distance logs in STRIDES is required throughout the season so that your Young Runners can receive appropriate distance and time.

 Here are helpful ideas to keep your Young Runners program both productive and fun.
 Attend one of the After the Basics training sessions offered by NYRR to get more tips.
 Your Young Runners Field Coordinator is also available to help you with planning.
 Practices should include a warm-up, a cool-down, and some or all components from the following resources:

 Your Young Runners will develop greater and longer-lasting health habits as they progress to running longer distances.
 Here's a general age-based distance guideline:

 Know the emergency procedures of your school or organization and keep up-to-date health and permission forms for each of your athletes.
 Three potential safety issues that you should be prepared for at all times are: